 Defying the weight-loss gurus

-In case you didn’t read my intro on the home page, I’m telling you right now: I’m a lazy person.
+In case you didn’t read my about page, I’m telling you right now: I’m a lazy person.
 I want to get results fast, using simple methods.
 And I have strong food cravings.

 As a result, although I was experimenting with this new way of eating, I still couldn’t refrain from eating too much.
 Or eating in the evening.
 Or eating sweets.
 Or anything else for that matter.